 SWEEPS, TAKEDOWNS, GRABS AND GROUND FIGHTING: Sweeps to take down an opponent, to obstruct the balance so as to follow up with a technique is allowed.
 A sweep must be deemed a proper sweep and not a kick, to be legal.
 Controlled sweeps that are meant to take down an opponent are allowed only on a declared approved padded surface.

-LIGHT TOUCH CONTACT: Means there is no penetration or visible movement of the competitor as a result of the contact.
-Light touch is required to all legal target areas in all sparring
+SEMI TOUCH CONTACT: Means there is no full penetration or visible movement of the competitor as a result of the contact.
+Semi touch is required to all legal target areas in all sparring

 WARNINGS AND PENALTIES: Two and only two warning is allowed per match.
 If a competitor receives 3 warnings in any one match, he/she will be disqualified.
 If the severity of the first rules violation is deemed by the referee to be too severe, an immediate disqualification will be enforced.